DIY Porch Curtains With Shower Liners

 You could also add something else to the rings that is heavier, or you could hang the whole liner upside down so that you can use the ring holes in the liner to attach something heavy with strings.

 I’m going to buy more of these clips to weigh down the liner.
 If I find that the clips are not strong enough to hold the liner when it’s wet, I’m going to switch them with shower curtain rings and use the liner holes at the top of the liner, but I want to see how this setup works out first because I like how easy it is to detach the whole liner from the clips.

-What do you think of my DIY porch curtains?
+What do you think of my cheap porch curtains?